 The principal investigator/project manager is the one individual designated by the applicant to provide the scientific and technical direction to a project supported by the funding agreement.
 For both Phase I and Phase II, the primary employment of the principal investigator must be with the small business firm at the time of award and during the conduct of the proposed project.
 Primary employment means that more than one-half of the principal investigator's time is spent in the employ of the small business.
 This precludes full-time employment with another organization.

-Occasionally, deviations from this requirement may occur, and must be approved in writing by the contracting officer after consultation with the agency SBIR/STTR Program Manager/Coordinator prior to proposal submission.
-Further, a small business firm or research institution may replace the principal investigator on an SBIR/STTR Phase I or a Phase II award, subject to approval in writing by the contracting officer.
+Occasionally, deviations from this requirement may occur, and must be approved in writing by the contracting officer after consultation with the agency SBIR/STTR Program Manager/Coordinator concurrent to proposal submission.
+Further, a small business firm may replace the principal investigator on a Phase II award, subject to approval in writing by the contracting officer.